apache/sedona/README.md

 ### Spatial RDD
-Modifying Spark RDD to partition geospatial data based on spatial proximity.
+`Custom Spark RDD` to partition geospatial data based on spatial proximity.

 ### What is this Fork about?
 This fork modifies the Spatial RDD to partition dataset using KD Tree & Epsilon approximation based on [Parallel Algorithms for Constructing Range and